AhmedAli7O1/arch/README.md

 - You can find some or our pre-defined extensions [here](https://github.com/nodearch).

-- You can use our [CLI Tool](#extensions-generators) to directly install the extensions.
+- You can use our [CLI Tool](#extensions-generators) to directly add the extensions.

 - Extensions should expose one (or more) of the three functions **Before**, **Component**, **After**.